By: Cleona Lira on 10 th November, 2014 “When & why do I really need an IFA to get financial advice ?”

 I was asked this question recently by a prospective client and thought it would be useful to post my response here.

 1. Do you really need Financial Advice?

-If you are like my prospective client – clear on what he wanted and knew he could easily do it himself- then perhaps you are not seeking an ‘advisor’.
+If you are clear on what you want and know you could easily do it yourself then perhaps you are not seeking an ‘adviser’.

 2. When do you need an IFA?
 When is it financial advice?